 Dermatological treatments

 Salicylic acid is widely used in dermatological treatments for its keratolytic and antiseptic properties .
-It is formulated in different forms: creams, ointments, gels and topical solutions.
+It is formulated in various forms: creams, ointments, gels, and topical solutions.

 - Psoriasis and keratinization disorders : It helps eliminate thick patches of skin by promoting cell renewal.

-- Treatment of warts and corns : By softening the horny layer, it facilitates their gradual elimination.
+- Treatment of warts and corns : By softening the stratum corneum, it facilitates their gradual removal.

 - Superficial mycoses : It is sometimes combined with antifungals to enhance their effectiveness.